<img height="1" width="1" src="https://www.facebook.com/tr?id=414634002484912&amp;ev=PageView%20&amp;noscript=1">

 Are there products on the market now that will support SMPTE ST 2110 standards?

-Yes, products do exist.
-The SMPTE ST 2110 Drafting Group includes representatives from many different manufacturers.
-At IBCShow and NAB Show, more than 60 vendors participated in the IP Showcase and demonstrate SMPTE ST 2110 standards interoperability and solutions based on the suite.
+Yes, products do exist now.
+The SMPTE ST 2110 Drafting Group includes representatives from many different manufacturers and SMPE ST 2110 products are widely available.
+At the IBC and NAB Show, many of those vendors regularly participated in the IP Showcase and demonstrate SMPTE ST 2110 standards interoperability and solutions based on the suite.

-While the industry can roll it forward and start manufacturing equipment, a fully interoperable system will require additional areas to be addressed, tying up the standards suite.
+The industry embraced SMPTE ST 2110 and equipment for many applications is now available.
+A fully interoperable system will require additional areas to be addressed, tying up the standards suite.

 What is unique about how the ST 2110 standards suite handles ancillary data?